The top places to see animals up close in Champaign-Urbana and surrounding communities

 The different types of snakes, box turtles and Eastern Screech Owls at this nature center are used to getting visitors as many people stop in during a typical year.
-Make a reservation for a private tour by contacting the nature center.
 FREE.

 A snake, turtles and fish are the resident animals used to educate visitors at the center.
 FREE, but sponsoring the animals is appreciated to help support their ongoing care.

 Open seasonally in the fall through Christmas, this unique family-owned attraction includes a herd of Alaskan reindeer you can get up close and personal with.
-Special hours during 2021 as you can go see the new reindeer babies on Saturdays in May and June.
 FREE.
 (Reindeer tours and other activities have a cost).